zitadel/zitadel/apps/login/readme.md

 If no previous condition is met we throw an error stating the user was not found.

-**EXCEPTIONS:** If the outcome after this order produces a no authentication methods found, or user not found, we check whether `loginSettings?.ignoreUnknownUsernames` is set to `true` as in this case we redirect to the /password page regardless (to not leak information about a registered user).
+**EXCEPTIONS:** If the outcome after this order produces a no authentication methods found, or user not found, we check whether `loginSettings?.ignoreUnknownUsernames` is set to `true` as in this case we redirect to the /password page regardless (to prevent username guessing).

 > NOTE: This page at this stage beeing ignores local sessions and executes a reauthentication.
 This is a feature which is not implemented yet.